 A borla is a round shape ornament, which is usually worn in Rajasthan and Haryana by the Marwari community.
 But quite recently, our new age brides have started opting for a Borla style matha patti.
 The borla on your forehead gives you an elegant and glamorous look.
 A borla is usually crafted with beads, stones and gems and will give you a feeling of a Rajputana bride.

 Floral jewellery has been in the trend for quite some time now, with brides wearing either real or artificial flowers.
-We have spotted many brides opting for floral jewllery on their pre-wedding functions like mehendi and haldi.
-A floral style matha patti becomes your statement jewllery for the pre-wedding functions.
+We have spotted many brides opting for floral jewellery on their pre-wedding functions like mehendi and haldi.
+A floral style matha patti becomes your statement jewellery for the pre-wedding functions.
 Flowers add a natural and fresh feel with which your entire look is enhanced manifold.

 Thanks to ace designer, Sabyasachi Mukherjee for introducing the trend of thick patti in various designs of matha patti.
 A thick patti has become quite a thing for the new age brides.
 This vintage and elegant looking thick patti can never go wrong.
 We have spotted many Sabya brides complementing their outfits with thick matha patti.
 And taking inspiration from them, this real bride had opted for a thick matha patti for her wedding day.